brezniczky/github-trends/analysis_server.md

 An interesting thing can be the synchronous jump in PHP and JavaScript around early 2016.

-A very fundamental issue is just by these charts it is impossible to compare the actual popularity of "servers" e.g. in Python vs. R, as the word "Analysis" just happens to appear in any text at times, and Python has a much larger user base, hence a higher volume of standard activity (not closely related to analytics).
+A very fundamental issue is just by these charts it is not possible to accurately compare the actual popularity of "servers" e.g. in Python vs.
+R, as the word "server" just happens to appear in any text at times, and Python has a much larger user base, hence a higher volume of standard activity (not closely related to analytics).

 Conclusion
 ----------